You are here

 - 555 Huntington: Single $14,190.00; Double $13,440.00; Triple $13,440.00

 Any student in Edwards/Rodgers, Vancouver, Louis Prang, 610, 555, and 525 Huntington Avenue may elect to increase his or her board plan to the following amounts:

 - Optional Board Plan A ($1,540.00 per semester): $3,080.00

 - Optional Board Plan B ($395.00 per semester): $790.00

-Massachusetts state law requires all students registered for 9 or more credits (or for a semester of co-op) to have health insurance coverage.
+Massachusetts state law requires all students registered for nine or more credits (or for a semester of co-op) to have health insurance coverage.
 To comply with this law, students who meet the criteria are assessed a charge for a student health insurance plan.
 If a student is already covered by an alternate plan that offers comparable coverage and would like to waive the school’s insurance plan, the student MUST complete a waiver online by the deadline.
+Wentworth Health insurance must be purchased or waived each academic year, typically in the fall semester.
 Information and deadlines for completing the waiver are published by Student Financial Services on L-Connect and by targeted communications.

 Cost per Semester: $200

 Applicate Lots and Times: Annex, Parker, Sweeney (7 am – 10 pm); West (3 pm – 10 pm)

 Applicate Lots and Times: Annex, Sweeney, West (3 pm – 10 pm M-F, 7 am – 10 pm Saturday)